Computer-Aided-Validation-Laboratory/pyvale/designspec/raytracing_specification.md

 - A dataclass describing the calibration target (number of dots, dot spacing and location of key dots)
 - A dataclass describing the translations and rotations to perform for the
 ### Workflow
--
+- Build a scene with the desired objects/meshes, stereo DIC camera systems (optionally paired with IR cameras for temperature mapping) and light sources
+- Create the calibration target and the sequence of translation/rotation combinations to be rendered
+- Render the image sequence of the calibration target to memory (to pass directly to the stereo calibration module) for all cameras in the scene or optionally save an image at a time to disk (in a lossles bitmap format) to save memory
-### Inputs
+### Outputs
--
+- A sequence of calibration target images translating the calibration target through all degrees of freedom throughout the field of view

 ## Sub-Module: Deformed Image Renderer
 This sub-module is part of the core functionality of the ray tracing module allowing the user to create deformed speckle pattern images from a solid mechanics simulation for processing with 2D or Stereo DIC.
 A key functionality of this module will be to render speckle pattern images with realistic lighting effects for uncertainty quantification.
 ### Inputs
 - A scene dataclass describing: the objects/meshes in the scene; their optical properties; their positions in world coordinates; and the displacement fields for deforming objects in the scene as a function of time or an option to render a static reference image only.
-- A dataclass specifying the rendering options such as parallelisation, CPU/GPU rendering, number of samples and number of ray bounces etc.
+- A dataclass specifying the rendering options such as parallelisation, CPU/GPU rendering, number of samples, number of ray bounces and option to save images to render all images in memory or save directly to disk etc.
 ### Workflow
-- Build a scene with the desired objects/meshes and 2D or stereo DIC camera systems
+- Build a scene with the desired objects/meshes, 2D or stereo DIC camera systems and light sources
-- Apply speckle patterns
+- Apply speckle patterns to the deforming objects in the scene scaling them to the appropiate pixel/speckle resolution
+- Render the image sequence of the deforming objects either to memory (to be passed directly to the DIC module) or one frame at a time to disk to conserve memory
-- Save the images to file
+- Optionally add grey level sensor noise to the images
 ### Outputs
 - A "noise free" static reference image per camera
 - A set of "noise free" deformed images for each camera in the scene using the input displacement time history for each deformable object in the scene